-Providers in the Alaska Heritage Preferred Network (including Accepted Rural Providers) Providers In The Alaska Heritage Participating Network Providers Not In The Alaska Heritage Network Prescription contraceptives dispensed in a pharmacy Prescription contraceptives including emergency contraception and prescription barrier devices or supplies that are dispensed by a licensed pharmacy are covered under the Prescription Drugs benefit dispensed by a Dental Care Dental Anesthesia Benefits for hospital or ambulatory surgical center care for dental procedures are provided for general anesthesia and related facility services that are medically necessary Deductible, then 20% coinsurance Deductible, then 40% coinsurance Deductible, then 60% coinsurance Dental Injuries When services are related to an accidental injury, benefits are provided when such repair is performed within 12 months of the accidental injury.
-Covered as any other service depending where the service is performed Diagnostic and Preventive Mammography Services Preventive mammography services Covere ed in full Deductible, then 60% coinsurance Non-preventive mammography services Deductible, then 20% coinsurance Deductible, then 40% coinsurance Deductible, then 60% coinsurance Diagnostic Lab, X-ray, and Imaging Please note: For preventive diagnostic services see the Preventive Care benefit Deductible, then 20% coinsurance Deductible, then 40% coinsurance Deductible, then 60% coinsurance Dialysis Deductible, then 20% coinsurance Deductible, then 40% coinsurance Deductible, then 60% coinsurance Emergency Room In-network In-network deductible, then 20% coinsurance Foot Care Routine medically necessary foot care Covered as any other service depending where the service is performed Health ManagementHealth EducationNicotine Dependency Programs ever you must pay for the proof of payment along form.
+Providers in the Alaska Heritage Preferred Network (including Accepted Rural Providers) Providers In The Alaska Heritage Participating Network Providers Not In The Alaska Heritage Network Other covered contraceptive management services Covere ed in full Deductible, then 60% coinsurance Prescription contraceptives dispensed in a pharmacy prescription barrier dev ives including emergend ices or supplies that are covered under the Pres dispensed by a Dental Care Dental Anesthesia Benefits for hospital or ambulatory surgical center care for dental procedures are provided for general anesthesia and related facility services that are medically necessary Deductible, then 20% coinsurance Deductible, then 40% coinsurance Deductible, then 60% coinsurance Dental Injuries When services are related to an accidental injury, benefits are provided when such repair is performed within 12 months of the accidental injury.
+Covered as any other service depending where the service is performed Diagnostic and Preventive Mammography Services Preventive mammography services Covere ed in full Deductible, then 60% coinsurance Non-preventive mammography services Deductible, then 20% coinsurance Deductible, then 40% coinsurance Deductible, then 60% coinsurance Diagnostic Lab, X-ray, and Imaging Please note: For preventive diagnostic services see the Preventive Care benefit Deductible, then 20% coinsurance Deductible, then 40% coinsurance Deductible, then 60% coinsurance Dialysis Deductible, then 20% coinsurance Deductible, then 40% coinsurance Deductible, then 60% coinsurance Emergency Room In-network deductible, then 20% co oinsurance Foot Care Routine medically necessary foot care Covered as any other service depending where the service is performed Health ManagementHealth EducationNicotine Dependency Programs No cost share, however you must pay for the cost of the class or program and send us proof of payment along with a reimbursement form.

 Providers in the Alaska Heritage Preferred Network (including Accepted Rural Providers) Providers In The Alaska Heritage Participating Network Providers Not In The Alaska Heritage Network Home Health Care Professional Home Health Intermittent home health visits limited to 130 visits per member each calendar year Deductible, then 20% coinsurance Deductible, then 40% coinsurance Deductible, then 60% coinsurance Home Medical Equipment (HME), Orthotics, Prosthetics, and Supplies Benefits are provided for foot orthotics (shoe inserts) and therapeutic shoes (orthopedic), including fitting expenses, up to a maximum of \$300 per member each calendar year.
 Items prescribed for the treatment of diabetes are not subject to this benefit limit.
-Deductible, then 20% coinsurance Deductible, then 40% coinsurance Deductible, then 60% coinsurance Hospice Care Benefits for a terminally ill member shall not exceed 6 months of covered hospice care Inpatient Hospice Care up to a maximum of 10 days Deductible, then 20% coinsurance Deductible, then 40% coinsurance Deductible, then 60% coinsurance In-home intermittent hospice visits (not subject to Home Health Care visit limit) Deductible, then 20% coinsurance Deductible, then 40% coinsurance Deductible, then 60% coinsurance Respite care up to a maximum of 240 hours Deductible, then 20% coinsurance Deductible, then 40% coinsurance Deductible, then 60% coinsurance Hospital Inpatient Care Inpatient facility Deductible, then 20% coinsurance Deductible, then 40% coinsurance Deductible, then 60% coinsurance All other hospital services and supplies Deductible, then 20% coinsurance Deductible, then 40% coinsurance Deductible, then 60% coinsurance For inpatient hospital maternity care and newborn care, see the Maternity Care and Newborn Care benefits.
+Deductible, then 20% coinsurance Deductible, then 40% coinsurance Deductible, then 60% coinsurance Hospice Care Benefits for a terminally ill member shall not exceed 6 months of covered hospice care Inpatient hospice care up to a maximum of 10 days Deductible, then 20% coinsurance Deductible, then 40% coinsurance Deductible, then 60% coinsurance In-home intermittent hospice visits (not subject to Home Health Care visit limit) Deductible, then 20% coinsurance Deductible, then 40% coinsurance Deductible, then 60% coinsurance Respite care up to a maximum of 240 hours Deductible, then 20% coinsurance Deductible, then 40% coinsurance Deductible, then 60% coinsurance Hospital Inpatient Care Inpatient facility Deductible, then 20% coinsurance Deductible, then 40% coinsurance Deductible, then 60% coinsurance All other hospital services and supplies Deductible, then 20% coinsurance Deductible, then 40% coinsurance Deductible, then 60% coinsurance For inpatient hospital maternity care and newborn care, see the Maternity Care and Newborn Care benefits.
 Hospital Outpatient Care Deductible, then 20% coinsurance Deductible, then 40% coinsurance Deductible, then 60% coinsurance Infusion Therapy - Outpatient Professional Deductible, then 20% coinsurance Deductible, then 40% coinsurance Deductible, then 60% coinsurance Mastectomy and Breast Reconstruction Mastectomy necessary due to disease, illness or accidental injury and for breast reconstruction needed in connection with a mastectomy.
-Covered as any of her service depending w performed here the service is
+Covered as any other service depending where the service is performed